hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ### Positioning

-Lists can be positioned to the left, right, or center, as well as above or below the trigger as necessary to fit within the UI.
+Lists can be positioned to the left or right, as well as above or below the trigger as necessary to fit within the UI.
 These options are only available when `matchTriggerWidth` is set to `false`.

 ![Showing the different list positions (left, center, right + top and bottom)](/assets/components/form/super-select/super-select-list-positioning.png =836x*)